Skip to Content

 It is a fact of life that most minerals are under the surface of the ground.
 Though it requires some skill and knowledge, there are ways to find pointers to such rocks.
 The only way to get to these minerals is to dig, and for that, you need a shovel.

 All in all, it is 2 feet long and half a foot wide at the metal part.
-Finding a way to comfortable walk distances with this shovel is key, and depends on the backpack you take, but will be well worth it when it finds you a deposit.
+Finding a way to walk distances with this shovel comfortably is key and depends on the backpack you take, but it will be well worth it when it finds you a deposit.

 Brushes